Maronato/vue-toastification/README.md

 ### Setting the toast timeout

-You can set for how long the toast will remain on the screen (in milliseconds) using the `timeout` option, or disable it altogether by setting it to `false`
+You can set for how long the toast will remain on the screen (in milliseconds) using the `timeout` option or disable it altogether by setting it to `false`

 ```js
 // 1 second